matheuspavin/friday/README.md

 **This project is intended to run on unix systems**

+**This project run on Javascript, with NodeJS.
+To run properly, install the npm(Node package manager) and after the Node.
+The steps are on the following URL:  https://www.npmjs.com/ **

 1. In the main folder run the install.sh script.
 1. Run the newly created run.sh file.